Brendon-Hablutzel/library_busyness/README.md

 Run updater and stop database afterward: `docker compose run updater && docker compose down db`

 Stop all services: `docker compose down`

+Run a script: `docker compose run scripts <script>` where scripts is one of:
+ - `import.py` - imports data from csv files in the scripts/data/imports directory (csv files must be named `hill.csv` and `hunt.csv`)
+ - `export.py` - exports data into a csv file per library in the scripts/data/exports directory